spacetelescope/slitlessutils/docs/background.rst

 Special Notes for WFC3/IR
 -------------------------

 The above description is for a single-component sky-background spectrum.
-However, the infrared channel in the Wide-Field Camera 3 (WFC3) instrument on HST is known to exhibit multiple spectral components.  `Pirzkal & Ryan (2020) <https://www.stsci.edu/files/live/sites/www/files/home/hst/instrumentation/wfc3/documentation/instrument-science-reports-isrs/_documents/2020/WFC3_IR_2020-04.pdf>`_ the background image for each spectral component for each infrared grism.
-These multiple components should be used with the `WFC3_Back_Sub <https://github.com/NorPirzkal/WFC3_Back_Sub>`_ utility available by N. Pirzkal on github, as these ideas are not subsumed into `slitlessutils`.
+However, the infrared channel in the Wide-Field Camera 3 (WFC3) instrument on HST is known to exhibit multiple spectral components.  `Pirzkal & Ryan (2020) <https://www.stsci.edu/files/live/sites/www/files/home/hst/instrumentation/wfc3/documentation/instrument-science-reports-isrs/_documents/2020/WFC3_IR_2020-04.pdf>`_ derive a separate background image for each spectral component for each infrared grism.
+These multiple components should be used with the `WFC3_Back_Sub <https://github.com/NorPirzkal/WFC3_Back_Sub>`_ utility, as these ideas are not subsumed into `slitlessutils`.
 In brief, this requires starting with the *RAW* files for the grism data, and processing for each visit (WFC3_Back_Sub will group the data by visit).

 .. rubric:: Footnotes